Panaché (Argus Panaché)

 Panaché (also known as Argus Panaché) is a popular non-alcoholic or low-alcoholic beverage originating from Europe, particularly enjoyed in France, Belgium, and various Mediterranean countries.
 The term Panaché translates to "mixed" or "blended" in French, reflecting the drink's composition: a mixture of beer and carbonated lemonade.
+It is similar to a shandy.

 Overview

 Argus Panaché is a brand-specific variety of the panaché beverage, produced and distributed under the Argus label, known for offering affordable beers and related beverages, primarily available in European markets.
 It is characterized by its light, refreshing taste, low alcohol content (typically around 0.5% to 1.2% ABV), and slight sweetness, making it an appealing option for consumers seeking a mild alternative to beer.

 History

 The concept of mixing beer with lemonade or soda water dates back to the early 20th century.
 The drink gained popularity in France and Germany (where a similar drink is known as Radler), especially as a summertime refreshment.
 The Argus Panaché version emerged as part of the Argus brand's expansion into flavored and non-traditional beer products, catering to changing consumer preferences favoring lighter beverages.